wassname/InnerPiSSA_private/docs/references.md

      - [OpenAI (2025)](https://cdn.openai.com/pdf/34f2ada6-870f-4c26-9790-fd8def56387f/CoT_Monitoring.pdf) shows that penalizing "bad thoughts" leads to models that "learn to hide intent" rather than genuinely correcting reasoning
      - Both lines of evidence suggest models maintain internal representations that diverge from their expressed reasoning

+> Method.
+To analyze the hidden state, we adopt difference-in-means (DiffMean), a lightweight linear method that identifies directions associated with behavioral distinctions (Marks & Tegmark, 2024).
+DiffMean is attractive because it is mathematically simple, directly interpretable, and empir- ically competitive: the AXBENCH benchmark finds it outperforms more complex approaches like sparse autoencoders and matches supervised probes for steering model behavior (Wu et al., 2025)

 Meta level content:
 - [TRM](https://arxiv.org/html/2510.04871v1)
+  - > Hierarchical Reasoning Model (HRM) is a novel approach using two small neural networks recursing at different frequencies.
+This biologically inspired method beats Large Language models (LLMs) on hard puzzle tasks such as Sudoku, Maze, and ARC-AGI while trained with small models (27M parameters) on small data (around 1000 examples). ...
+We propose Tiny Recursive Model (TRM), a much simpler recursive reasoning approach that achieves significantly higher generalization than HRM, while using a single tiny network with only 2 layers.
 - [How to write ML paper](https://www.alignmentforum.org/posts/eJGptPbbFPZGLpjsp/highly-opinionated-advice-on-how-to-write-ml-papers)
 - [TimesFM](https://arxiv.org/html/2310.10688v4) has a nice section explaining the model archetecture and it's guiding principles